-Chris Hemsworth, Chris Evans and more talk the cinematic achievement that is Avengers: Infinity War
+Elizabeth Olsen, Chris Hemsworth, Chris Evans and more on the ambition of Infinity War

-The culmination of a decade of Marvel Cinematic Universe-building, Avengers: Infinity War and its unnamed sequel next year are not just the most ambitious comic-book movies of all time.
-Arguments can be made that they are the most ambitious Hollywood achievement ever.
+The culmination of a decade of Marvel Cinematic Universe-building, Avengers: Infinity War and Avengers: Endgame are not just the most ambitious comic-book movies of all time — arguments can be made that they are the most ambitious Hollywood achievement ever.

 “What’s about to happen, no one has ever faced anything quite like it.
 It’s going to blow people away,” claims Chris Hemsworth, who plays Thor in the MCU.
-“We shot Avengers 3 and Avengers 4 back to back, most of last year.
+“We shot Avengers 3 and Avengers 4 back-to-back.
 The film is the biggest thing in film history.
-There are 70-something cast members that had to be wrangled together, and the inner workings and complexities of all of these stories coming together and these relationships…
+Directors Anthony and Joe Russo had 70-something cast members to wrangle together, and the inner workings and complexities of all of these stories coming together and these relationships…

-“I said to Joe and Anthony Russo after we’d wrapped, ‘I don’t know how you’ve gotten this far and how you’re now going to edit and put all these things together,’” Hemsworth continues, referring to the brothers who directed the last two Captain America movies, and now Infinity War and its follow-up.
-“But it has just been such a joy, and beyond impressive, to watch them orchestrate this thing together.”
+“I said to Joe and Anthony Russo after we’d wrapped, ‘I don’t know how you’ve gotten this far and how you’re now going to edit and put all these things together,’” Hemsworth continues, “But it has just been such a joy, and beyond impressive, to watch them orchestrate this thing together.”

 Some returning Avengers even marvel about how well their characters’ personal stories are explored in the massive narrative.

 “I get to have a great arc with Paul Bettany,” says Elizabeth Olsen, whose Scarlet Witch — if you know your comic books — ends up marrying the sentient android Vision played by Bettany.
 “There is a new storyline that I get to be invested in, a new relationship with a different character that we get to explore.
-I’ve always been grateful that the writers and Feige and whoever else is in control allow me to have interesting arcs in these movies.
+I’ve always been grateful that the writers and [Marvel President] Kevin Feige, and whoever else is in control, allow me to have interesting arcs in these movies.
 They continue to do that, so it really is a lot of fun to go back and do more of them.
-I just keep my fingers crossed that they will keep me on board!”

 Others are simply thrilled to jump on the Avengers train.

-Big changes are expected in that MCU when Infinity War and its sequel are done.
+Big changes are expected in that MCU when Infinity War and Endgame are done.

-“You know what they can do?” questions Chris Evans, who plays Captain America, of the groundbreaking studio.
-“They can do whatever they want.
+“You know what they can do?” asks Chris Evans, “They can do whatever they want.
 This is the beauty of Marvel, they’ve really been surfing this wave of knowing how to bring new people in but not put themselves in a box.
 No matter what they add on, they always have an escape plan.
-So however they want to push it, there’s nothing they’ve tackled they haven’t succeeded in.
+So, however they want to push it, there’s nothing they’ve tackled they haven’t succeeded in.
 It really is unbelievable.
 They have somehow managed to do something that we’ve not seen in cinema, and they keep nailing it.”